 *This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 As it turns out Fenugreek tea has quite a complex flavor to it.
-You know the basic flavor notes but read-on to dive in-depth to each flavor and how it interacts and compliments the other flavors of this interesting and delicious seed herbal tea.
+You know the basic flavor notes but read on to dive in-depth into each flavor and how it interacts and compliments the other flavors of this interesting and delicious seed herbal tea.